SumeetSingho123/SumeetSingho123/README.md

   * Python
   * C++
   * Java

-👯Looking to collaberate with everyone
+**👯Looking to collaberate with everyone
-  [ ] Data Science
-Nascent Stage but still getting through
-Currently working on following projects
- * NPL
- * AI voice assistant.
- * AI home assistant.
- * AI in manfacturing.
-If any changes required please recommend with useful inputs.